alex/what-happens-when/README.rst

 ``socket`` and requests a TCP socket stream - ``AF_INET`` and ``SOCK_STREAM``.

-This request is passed to the Transport Layer where the extra love that TCP/IP requires for ensuring packet delivery and ordering is added and then a IP packet is fashioned.
-The IP packet is then handed off to the physical network layer which inspects the target IP address, looks up the subnet in it's route tables and wrapped in an ethernet frame with the proper gateway address as the recipient.
+This request is passed to the Transport Layer where the extra love that TCP/IP requires for ensuring packet delivery and ordering is added and then an IP packet is fashioned.
+The IP packet is then handed off to the physical network layer which inspects the target IP address, looks up the subnet in its route tables and wrapped in an ethernet frame with the proper gateway address as the recipient.
 At this point the packet is ready to be transmitted, most likely through either: